jerodgoode/vLLM-Mistral7b-Demo/README.md

   }'
 </pre>

-Mistral will send back a text output response.
-In trial, this was the response received:
+Mistral-7B will send back a text output response.
+This was the response received:
 <pre>
   {
     "id":"chatcmpl-<redacted>",